-‘American Crime’ Highlights Modern-Day Slavery, Sex Trafficking In Season 3
+‘American Crime’ Highlights Modern Day Slavery, Sex Trafficking In Season 3

 American Crime returns for Season 3 on Sunday, and the Emmy-winning ABC TV show is once again taking on a heartbreaking social ill that haunts the nation.
 Season 3 of the anthology series will explore the epidemic of modern-day slavery that still plagues American society, from migrant workers held against their will to young women forced into a life of slavery in the sex trafficking industry.

-As the Los Angeles Times‘ Lorraine Ali notes, each season of American Crime centers around a tragic event that impacts the major characters, albeit in various ways, and causes their paths to cross.
+As the Los Angeles Times‘ Lorraine Ali notes, each season of American Crime centers around a tragic event that impacts of the major characters, albeit in various ways, and causes their paths to cross.
 The first two seasons of American Crime focused on race and class and gender and sexuality, respectively.

 “And in this world of cause and effect, where one life influences the other like a chain of dominoes, one can’t escape the idea that we are all connected,” Ali writes.